fatmf/qmk_firmware/keyboards/bm60hsrgb/README.md

 BM60HSrgb

-You don't need to use this unless you need "kc_gesc" or other advabced keycode.
+You don't need to use this unless you need "kc_gesc" or other advanced keycode.
-This repo is to provide ESC/~ (kc_gesc) in your keymap for BM60.
+This is to provide ESC/~ (kc_gesc) in your keymap for BM60.

 I use KBFirmware JSON to QMK Parser to create local files with a few edit https://noroadsleft.github.io/kbf_qmk_converter/